Porcelain – known as “fine china” after the country it first came from.

-1710 Botteger moved to Albrechtsburg castle in Meissen, Saxony, and production officially started.
+1710 Botteger moved to Albrechtsburg castle in Meissen, Saxony.

-1747 Maximilian III Elector of Bavaria started a porcelain factory in Munich to supply the Bavarian court.
-By 1761 the factory was well established at the Nmphenburg Palace.
+1747 Maximilian III Elector of Bavaria started a porcelain factory in Munich.

-1814 Carolus Magnus Hutshenreuther founded a factory in Hohenburg and then in 1857 in Selb.
+1814 Carolus Magnus Hutshenreuther founded a factory in Hohenburg.

 1889 Rosenthal opens its first factory in Selb, close to the Czech border.

-Rosenthal was returned to family ownership in 1950, and following the fall of the iron curtain in 1992 the factories became free market enterprises and flourish today.
+Rosenthal was returned to family ownership in 1950 and, following the fall of the iron curtain in 1992, all the factories in the eastern block became free market enterprises and flourish today.

 Only Nymphenburg has consistently produced the very high quality porcelain pieces in Germany from 1761 to the present day for the open market.

-The raw materials of kaolin, feldspar and quartz takes 2days to mix to the right consistency perfected by an age old recipe, it is not bought in as a semi ready mix as in commercial enterprises.
+The raw materials of kaolin, feldspar and quartz take two days to mix to the right consistency perfected by an age old recipe.
+It is not bought in as a semi ready mix as in commercial enterprises.
 The production process is complicated and time consuming and an art in itself.
-Once the mix has been refined it is pressed into slabs and stored until ready for processing, this takes several years.
-When ready it is sent to the potters shops.
+Once the mix has been refined it is pressed into slabs and stored until ready for processing.
+The slabs are laid down for several years and only when ready are they then sent to the potters shops.

 Turning and modelling